History of the term Wallon: Wallonie: Concept of the Walloon Movement

 Official flag of Wallonia inspired by the painting created in 1913 on the initiative of the Walloon Assembly.

-With the emergence of a linguistic divide and the rise of the Walloon Movement in Belgian politics, the term Wallonie acquired a conceptual and emotional dimension.
-According to Albert Henry, three key events helped shape a collective political consciousness among French-speaking Belgians and contributed to the significance of the terms wallon and Wallonie:
+With the linguistic divide and the rise of the Walloon Movement in Belgian politics, the term Wallonie took on a "conceptual and emotional" political dimension.
+According to Albert Henry, three key events shaped the latent consciousness of the Walloon movement, infusing the terms wallon and Wallonie with significance: